 Second Chance has safety as its first priority when performing spay/neuters at our high volume clinic.
 For that reason, we will not perform s/n on animals over 6 years of age without pre-anesthetic blood work.
 This test is called a Senior Panel and ensures that your animal is healthy and has no underlying issues that would not be seen in a general exam before surgery.
 You can get this blood work done at your regular vet or at one of our hospitals.
 Please call us to schedule an appointment.

 If you need assistance getting to our clinic please visit our transport program page.

 Need help spaying or neutering your cat or dog?
-Act now to reserve your spot for the May 9th Voucher Day at our North Brookfield Hospital.
+Act now to reserve your spot for the July 30th Voucher Day at our Worcester Hospital or the August 1 Voucher Day at our North Brookfield Hospital.
 We will be offering free spays or neuters for dogs and cats owned by low income Massachusetts residents in conjunction with the Massachusetts Animal Fund .
 There’s a limited number of reservations available so please fill out the application and email or fax to:

 We’ll give you a call to schedule an appointment so be sure to give us the best number to reach you and check to make sure we can leave a message.
 There are limited spots available so don’t wait.
 Please note, these specific vouchers are only applicable to this date and cannot be transferred to another appointment.